Ascalabi/study/Brainz/Dev/SQL.md

 -- To be added --

 ### Subqueries
-Actually the same as windows lmao (performance can differ but who cares)
+Similar to window functions (performance can differ)
 ```SQL

 --Subqueries